gtarabat/korali-compute-fest-2022/python/examples/lighthouse/README.md

 The Lighthouse Problem
 =================================================================================
 A lighthouse is somewhere off a piece of straight coastline at a position along the shore and a distance out at sea.
 It emits a series of short highly collimated flashes at random intervals and hence at random azimuths.
 These pulses are intercepted on the coast by photo-detectors that record only the fact that a flash has occurred, but not the angle from which it came. :A series of flashes have so far been recorded.
-Where is the lighthouse? - Text taken from [Sivia2006] (Example 3, 2nd Edition).
+Where is the lighthouse? - Text adapted from [Sivia2006] (Example 3, 2nd Edition).

 References